The National Public Space

 -

 Participation to ordinary citizens was only as a spectator in the gallery watching the show.
-A good show, but a show nonetheless.
+A good show, the best in Washington.
+But a show nonetheless.

 Return to Contents of this file